-Big changes like cutting out all carbs or training for a marathon are great—but you don't have to remake yourself to have a dramatic impact on your health.
-Try a few of these baby steps to get you started in the right direction.
+Big changes like training for a marathon are great—but you don't have to remake yourself to have a dramatic impact on your health.
+Try a few of these baby steps to get started in the right direction.

 Add a fruit or veggie to every meal

 Not ready to give up a bad habit yet?
 Start by creating an easy good-for-you habit instead.
-"Less than one in three individuals gets even two servings of fruits and vegetables per day," says Erin Palinski-Wade, RD, CDE, LDN, CPT, author of 2 Day Diabetes Diet.
-"By adding one serving to each meal, you can get in at least three servings per day and be ahead of the curve.
-A half of a banana on your breakfast cereal, a small side salad with your sandwich at lunch, and adding 1/2 cup of cooked veggies into your pasta can pack in more fiber, antioxidants, and nutrients—all which have been found to reduce the risk of heart disease, type 2 diabetes, and even certain cancers."
-Do yourself one better by choosing from 10 of the healthiest vegetables you can eat.
+“Less than one in three individuals gets even two servings of fruits and vegetables per day,” says Erin Palinski-Wade, RD, author of 2 Day Diabetes Diet.
+“By adding one serving to each meal, you can get in at least three servings per day and be ahead of the curve.
+A half of a banana on your breakfast cereal, a small side salad with your sandwich at lunch, and adding 1/2 cup of cooked veggies into your pasta can pack in more fiber, antioxidants, and nutrients—all which have been found to reduce the risk of heart disease, type 2 diabetes, and even certain cancers.”

 Work on your hips

 “If you have a sedentary job, focus on some hip opening exercises to start and end your day,” suggests trainer Jonathan Hertilus, ACE, owner of BFF Bootcamp in Nutley, New Jersey.
 “For instance,” says Hertilus, “hip bridges can be done anywhere—even in bed—as soon as you wake up or right before you go to sleep.”
 Just a few minutes of hip exercises can do wonders to keep your back and core muscles engaged.